How Does Domestic Violence Affect Child Custody in Las Vegas?

 Best Interest of the Child Standard

 Nevada’s best interest of the child standard is broad.
-To assess what might be in the child’s best interest for the purposes of custody and visitation, the court can consider the following factors:
+To assess what might be in the child’s best interest for the purposes of custody and visitation, the court must consider the following factors:

 - The stability of the home environment;